Is inflationary magnetogenesis sensitive to the post-inflationary history ?: The vector field dynamics

-With regard now to the gauge coupling function $I$, one should assume in principle a time-decreasing $I$~\cite{Sharma:2017eps,BazrafshanMoghaddam:2017zgx,Sharma:2018kgs,Sobol:2018djj,Kobayashi:2019uqs} so as not to deal with strong coupling issues~\cite{Kobayashi:2014zza}.
+With regard now to the gauge coupling function $I$, one should assume, in principle, a time-decreasing $I$~\cite{Sharma:2017eps,BazrafshanMoghaddam:2017zgx,Sharma:2018kgs,Sobol:2018djj,Kobayashi:2019uqs} so as not to deal with strong coupling issues~\cite{Kobayashi:2014zza}.
 In the following, we will consider that $I$ has the following phenomenological form: \beq I =

-\eeq where $n_1$ and $n_2$ should be in principle positive and the subscript `inf' denotes the end of inflation.
-However, as recently noticed by~\cite{Demozzi:2009fu} very rapid decrease of the gauge coupling function $I$ may lead to strong backreaction.
-One then should be careful with the choice of $n_1$ and $n_2$.
-In the subsequent analysis, we will be agnostic regarding the exponents $n_1$ and $n_2$ not assigning to them a particular positive or negative value.
+\eeq where $n_1$ and $n_2$ should be, in principle, positive, and the subscript `inf' denotes the end of inflation.
+However, as recently noticed in Ref.~\cite{Demozzi:2009fu}, a very rapid decrease of the gauge coupling function $I$ may lead to a strong backreaction.
+Then, one should be careful with the choice of $n_1$ and $n_2$.
+Following the analysis in Ref.~\cite{Talebian:2021dfq}, one can show that $n_1$ is bounded to the range $1<n_1\leq 4$ to avoid backreaction problems.
+Concerning $n_2$, we will be agnostic on its particular value.